inmanta/inmanta-core/docs/model_developers/modules.rst

 run ``inmanta module install`` instead.

-The following subsections explain any additional steps you need to take if you want to make changes to one of the dependency modules as well.
+The following subsections explain any additional steps you need to take if you want to make changes to one of the dependent modules as well.

 v1 modules
 ^^^^^^^^^^